open-data-fabric/open-data-fabric/rfcs/018-iac-resource-framework.md

 status: {}
 ```

+The `id` is a stable identifier of a resource **within one node**.

-Including `id` in the manifest can be used to ensure the manifest applies to exact needed resource, but sacrifices portability of the manifest across ODF nodes.
+Including `id` in the manifest can be used to ensure the manifest applies to the exact needed resource, but sacrifices portability of the manifest across ODF nodes.

+When including both `id` and `name` the identity matching will be performed by `id` while the `name` will be synchronized with the manifest, thus allowing you to **rename** resources.

+#### IDs vs. DIDs
+As resources describe the **desired state** of the system - resource instances are separate from objects that are created to fulfill that state.
+Thus e.g. a `Dataset` resource is not the same thing as an ODF dataset stored in some S3 bucket. `Dataset` resource can be used to create or configure an ODF dataset, but they are separate objects.

+This is why resources like `Dataset` or `Account` have both:
+- `id` (UUIDv4) that identifies the resource within a node
+- and a `did` (W3C DID) that identifies an ODF dataset or a person on a global network

+When one ODF node populates an ODF dataset with `did:odf:xxyy` and another node replicates this dataset - they will have two `Dataset` resources with the same `did` but different `id`.

+Since DIDs are unique, reference types support **identifying target resources by DIDs of the corresponding objects**, purely for convenience.

 ### Labels & Annotations
-A resource can specify custom labels and annotations.
+Resources can specify custom labels and annotations.
 Both are maps of string keys to any JSON values, but only labels get indexed and can be used for querying:

 ```yaml
 $schema: https://opendatafabric.org/schemas/config/v1alpha1/SecretSet